vitorxpd/pokestore/README.md

 yarn dev
 ```

-The Pokestore application should now be running on http://localhost:3000/.
+The Pokéstore application should now be running on http://localhost:3000